 What is organic clothing?

 Organic clothing is clothes and accessories made from materials that have been produced with specific organic agricultural standards.
-These standards mean that no harmful chemicals were used in production, and if we take the example of the increasingly popular organic cotton, this can include everything from manual weed removal over herbicides, to not using GMO seeds.
+These standards mean that no harmful chemicals were used in production.
+If we take the example of the increasingly popular organic cotton, this can include everything from manual weed removal over herbicides to not using GMO seeds.

 By purchasing pieces that have been certified by the Global Organic Textile Standard (GOTS), you’re guaranteeing that your clothing is free from toxic chemicals and pollutants, from harvest to the factory to you.
-When it comes to the specific GOTS labels, keep in mind “a textile product carrying the GOTS label grade ‘organic’ must contain a minimum of 95% certified organic fibres whereas a product with the label grade ‘made with organic’ must contain a minimum of 70% certified organic fibres”.
-There are a myriad of organic material options out there to consider, from cotton to linen and even up-and-coming hemp.
+When it comes to the specific GOTS labels, keep in mind “a textile product carrying the GOTS label grade ‘organic’ must contain a minimum of 95% certified organic fibres.”
+A product with the label grade ‘made with organic’, on the other hand, “must contain a minimum of 70% certified organic fibres”.
+There are many organic material options out there to consider, from cotton to linen and even up-and-coming hemp.

-The great news is that you don’t have to spend hours on Google, or trudging from shop to shop checking every label you see.
+The great news is that you don’t have to spend hours on Google or trudging from shop to shop checking every label you see.
 We’re here to help by showing you some of our favourite ethical fashion labels making stylish, quality organic clothing.
-These brands are all rated ‘Good’ or ‘Great’ in the Good On You Directory, meaning they are leading the way on the issues you care about.
+These brands are all rated ‘Good’ or ‘Great’ in the Good On You Directory and app, meaning they are leading the way on the issues you care about.